Samosa

 Best For

-Aloo Samosa, Keema Samosa
+Aloo Samosa, Meat Samosa

 Top Pairing

-Yogurt Based Dipping Sauce
+Yogurt-Based Dipping Sauce

 Pro Tip